Sexual Harassment Attorney – Colorado

 Title VII of the Civil Rights Act of 1964 and the Colorado Anti-Discrimination Act prohibit sexual harassment in the workplace.
 EEOC-Guidance-Sexual-Harassment-Title VII.
 Generally, sexual harassment is unwelcome behavior that creates a hostile work environment due to an employee’s sex.
-The harasser may be a manager or supervisor, a co-worker, a customer or a vendor.
+The harasser may be a manager or supervisor, a co-worker, a customer, or a vendor.
 The harasser is frequently – but not always — in a position of power over the victim.
 While sexual harassment is often perpetrated by a harasser of a different gender, same-sex harassment also violates the law.
-Sexual harassment may lead to other prohibited employment practices, such as unlawful retaliation.
+Workplace sexual harassment may lead to other prohibited employment practices, such as unlawful retaliation, workplace harassment, and many more.
 Baird Quinn LLC’s sexual harassment lawyers have significant experience representing clients at all phases and in all aspects of sexual harassment cases.
 Contact Us

 What is Sexual Harassment?

 Sexual harassment typically takes two forms.
 The U.S. Equal Employment Opportunity Commission (“EEOC”) has defined sexual harassment at work as including unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 While this area of the law is constantly evolving, there are two basic legal theories of sexual harassment – quid pro quo and hostile work environment.